freesewing/freesewing/markdown/org/docs/sewing/double-welt-pockets/en.md

 > You may have noticed that the interfacing is the same size as a welt

-The interfacing is used to stabalize the pocket, and will be fused to the fabric with your iron.
+The interfacing is used to stabilize the pocket, and will be fused to the fabric with your iron.

 ### Optional: Pocket facing